jrrddev/IntroToJS/README.md

-# JavaScript Sandbox 💛
+# JavaScript Sandbox

 A repository created to track my basic JavaScript learnings and study progress.
 Feel free to explore, clone, or use it to learn fundamental JavaScript concepts, syntax, and functions!

 ---

-## 📚 Repository Structure & Topics Covered
+## Repository Structure & Topics Covered

-The codebase is organized into topic-focused folders containing step-by-step code exercises and mini-projects:
+> [!NOTE]
+> This repository is constantly updated whenever I learn or experiment with new JavaScript concepts.
+As a result, the summary table below might not always reflect the latest files or updates immediately!

-### 🔤 `VariablesAndStrings/`
+### `VariablesAndStrings/`
 Focuses on string manipulation, variable declarations, data types, template literals, and ASCII methods.

 | File | Topic / Concept Covered | Key Functions & Features |